 Transportation

-Everything You Need to Know about Transportation to City Charter High School
+Transportation to City Charter High School

 School districts provide transportation for students who live at least two miles but less than 10 miles from City Charter High School.
 The type of transportation is determined by the home school district.
+Any district that is further than 10 miles from City Charter High School has the right to refuse transportation.

 Every student is provided with transportation according to the rules set by their school district of residence.
 Parents who would like additional information on transportation must contact their school district of residence.

-Student Transportation Managed By City High
+Transportation Managed by City High

 • Penn Hills